-Study skills advice and training is available from the Student Support Officer in the Resource Room, which is dedicated to this purpose.
+Study skills advice and training is available from the Student Support Manager in the Study Centre, which is dedicated to this purpose.

-Skill C1 is specifically assessed in the first year SC111 and SC104 assignments, but also forms part of the assessment of almost every piece of assessed Module work.
+Skill C1 forms part of the assessment of almost every piece of assessed Module work.

 Skills C2 and C4 are assessed in the majority of pieces of assessed Module work and written examinations.

 C3 and C4 are assessed in the Module assignments for SC203.

 C3, C4 and C5 are assessed in the third year research project (SC831).